Do pop-ups work?

 - Promise: Let the visitor know exactly what they are getting from you.
 Signing up for your subscription needs to be a two-way street, so put your promise into words.
-If it’s a newsletter, tell them what the newsletter is.
-If it’s a content download, provide details.
+If it’s a newsletter pop-up, tell them what the newsletter is.
+If it’s a content download, promotion, or another incentive, provide details.

 - Proof: If you’re like me, you read customer reviews of any product you buy on Amazon to make sure that investing your time and money won’t be a mistake.
 When you use customer testimonials as proof of your subscription’s worthiness, that is gold to your conversion rate.

 The three Ps can help you avoid making silly mistakes that can sink your conversion rate boat.
 But wait.

 What are the conversion marketing mistakes you’re making?